MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/whats-new/pwa.md

 Microsoft Edge version 93 became the Stable channel of Microsoft Edge on September 2, 2021.
 This article lists updates we made to Progressive Web Apps (PWAs) from both a developer and consumer point of view.

-### Measure usage of your Store installed PWA
+### Measure usage of your Store-installed PWA

-Microsoft Edge will now include a referrer header with the request for the first navigation of your Microsoft Store installed PWA.
+Microsoft Edge now includes a referrer header with the request for the first navigation of your Microsoft Store-installed PWA.

-First introduced with Edge 91, we shipped a bug fix in Edge 93.
+This feature was first introduced in Microsoft Edge version 91, and we shipped a bug fix in Microsoft Edge version 93.

-Learn more on our [PWA and Microsoft Store documentation][StoreandPWAs].
+Learn more in our [PWA and Microsoft Store documentation][StoreandPWAs].

 ### Window Controls Overlay origin trials